 An indoor bar area with stools offers calming views of the lush grounds outside.

 A sheltered seating area on the patio offers welcome relief from the blazing California sun.

 And what pool deck is complete without a pool table?

-A second fireplace anchors one of many outdoor seating areas with a large sectional and swing bed.
+A second fireplace brings together one of many outdoor seating areas with a large sectional and swing bed.

-A massive swimming pool perfect for swimming laps is the crowning jewel of the backyard.
+A massive swimming pool perfect for swimming laps is the crown jewel of the backyard.